bobbingwide/uk-tides/readme.txt

 2. Sample output for Portsmouth, Hants - from tidetimes.co.uk

 == Upgrade Notice ==
+= 2.0.0-alpha-20200104 =
+Now implemented as the UK tides block.
+The block is no longer dependent upon oik.

 = 1.6.5 =
 Upgrade for peaceful coexistence with Gutenberg / WordPress 5.0.
 Now depends on oik v3.2.8